bostonou/bostonou.github.io/_posts/2015-07-07-how-to-apply-with-the-console-api.markdown

 *What follows is just some exploration; it isn't necessary to understand and (unfortunately) doesn't provide a solution.
 I used Chrome for this exploration.*

-When `apply` is called with a javascript function, you generally end up at this branch:
+When `apply` is called with a JavaScript function, you generally end up at this branch:

 {% highlight clojure %}
 (defn apply